 ● Paying attention to where you lose track of your train of thought, could show you where you have too much on your plate.
 It might be time to slow down.

 3. Your digestion isn’t right.
 Digestive health and stress are closely connected.
-You might have noticed during stressful periods in the past, that you tend to have challenges with heartburn, diarrhea or constipation.
+You might have noticed during stressful periods in the past, that you tend to have challenges with heartburn, diarrhoea or constipation.
 These are all common gastrointestinal symptoms of stress.

 ● Your stomach will often churn and feel uncomfortable when you’re stressed, as feelings of anxiety cause the body to produce additional digestive acid.